Ex-Manitoba cabinet minister Stan Struthers apologizes after allegations he tickled staff

 "He should have been disciplined.
 He should not have been a cabinet minister," she told the CBC.
 "He should have been probably kicked out of the party."

+He said a party commission will investigate the allegations and release recommendations.
+It will also look at the broader culture that contributes to the problem, he said.

-Struthers was one of five ministers who resigned from cabinet in November 2014 to protest the leadership of then-premier Greg Selinger.
+Struthers was one of five ministers who resigned from cabinet in November 2014 to protest the leadership of then-premier Selinger.
 Struthers announced in May 2015 he would not run in the April 2016 election for the "good of our family" and his Dauphin constituency.

 He was first elected in 1995 and held various cabinet portfolios that included conservation, agriculture, finance and municipal government.